heliogabalo/FoI/README.md

 I have some changes in my spec file, as: required dependencies, exclusive architecture decissions, and a few others.
 Once the work is done, it appears the need to document all the task done on the source -file spec.
-The problem in this repositorie it's that it will sostain a bunch of unordered files, that could or could not relate betwen them.
+The problem in this repository  it's that it will sostain a bunch of unordered files, that could or could not relate betwen them.
 So the question is; what kind of logs i want to state in the history of this repo?